 No, but it is certainly something that you need to keep in mind when designing your course.

-The three sets of length outlined above are not set in stone rules, but rather instead a set of guidelines that you need to keep track of.
+The three lengths outlined above are not set-in-stone rules but guidelines you must keep track of.
 They should be respected, but some courses that teach everything are sometimes short.

 Other times, a short course on a singular topic can be extended to two hours.

-Coming back to the beginning of this article, you should focus on making your course as long as it needs to be to teach the topic at hand.
+Returning to the beginning of this article, you should focus on making your course as long as it needs to be to teach the topic.

-Don’t let the length of the course change what you are talking about, instead simply adapt and overcome when it comes to your course.
+Don’t let the course length change what you are talking about.
+Instead, adapt and overcome when it comes to your course.

 Quick Tip: Remember, the information you are sharing is the most important part of the course, not how long it is.

-Worrying about length and trying to cram everything into one or two arbitrary time limits can only cause stress, rushed content, and a much less satisfying course.
+Worrying about the length and cramming everything into one or two arbitrary time limits can only cause stress, rushed content, and a much less satisfying course.

-Just let your words flow and don’t worry about the time unless you are getting really long into one topic.
+Just let your words flow, and don’t worry about the time unless you get long into one topic.
 In that case, you need to tone things down.

 2. Keep the Fluff out of The Course

-If you know the topic well, it can be very easy to delve out onto a tangent or to simply start focusing on something else related to the topic.
+If you know the topic well, it can be very easy to delve onto a tangent or start focusing on something related.

-You can say something like ‘Hello, it’s a lovely sunny day here in California, and I hope it is nice where you are.
+You can say, ‘Hello, it’s a lovely sunny day here in California, and I hope it is nice where you are.
 Let’s get started with…”

 The fluff information segwayed into the talk of the course, and it was only one sentence.